founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 [70]: http://toddmotto.com/digging-into-angulars-controller-as-syntax/ "Digging into Angular's \"Controller as\" syntax"
 [71]: http://toddmotto.com/rethinking-angular-js-controllers/ "Rethinking Angular Controllers"
 [72]: https://medium.com/@dickeyxxx/best-practices-for-building-angular-js-apps-266c1a4a6917 "Best Practices for Building Angular.js Apps"
+[73]: http://garabagne.io/2014/06/08/the-life-and-times-of-the-angular-provider/ "The life and times of the angular provider"